-Crete is one of the most famous of the Grecian islands, and with good reason.
+Crete is one of the most famous of the Greek islands, and with good reason.

 Also known as Megalonisos, or the "great island," Crete is the biggest of all the Greek islands, so no trip to Greece is complete without hitting this gorgeous spot.

 Crete is renowned as the birthplace of Zeus, and has two of the only pink sand beaches in the entire world.